 The best place is close to the arrival and is at the corner on your left when you enter in the airport. -noemi

-To help you plan your layover or overnight sleepover, here is a quick run-down of what travellers have reported to us during their time at Brussels Charleroi Airport.
+To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Brussels Charleroi Airport.

 What to Expect